lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     along the *z* axis.
 The line is a linear fit assuming that the pore size is :math:`h = 1.2\,\text{nm}`.

-..  container:: justify

-    The averaged density profile for the water is the following:

 .. figure:: ../figures/level2/nanosheared-electrolyte/density-light.png
     :alt: density of the nanosheared fluid
     :class: only-light